1. Home

 If you go straight to A&E you will be asked to book in and speak to a triage nurse so that they can understand what’s happening and how they can help.

 Staff at the hospital should deal with any physical injuries or concerns.
 They should also ask someone who specialises in mental health issues to speak with you.
-This might be someone from the Mental Health Liaison Teamquestion iconor a member of the Crisis Resolution Teamquestion icon.
+This might be someone from the Mental Health Liaison Teamt or a member of the Crisis Resolution Teamt.

 Is it urgent, but no-one’s life is at risk?